-This mid-late 20th century oil on linen is by Frederick Pomeroy (1924-2011), a Carmel Valley painter and teacher.
+This mid to late 20th century oil on linen is by Frederick Pomeroy (1924-2011), a Carmel Valley painter and teacher.
 He studied at California College of Arts and Crafts (now CCA) in Oakland during the 1940s and the Ecole des Beaux Arts in Fontainebleau, France in 1951, where he was awarded a prize for painting from the French Cultural Department.
 Pomeroy exhibited and traveled widely throughout the U.S. and spent the greater part of his life plein air painting in Carmel Valley, especially Soberanes Point, Point Lobos, the Sierra Nevada Mountains, and Pacific Grove, with his wife, Mary Barnas Pomeroy.
 Framed in a contemporary wood frame with an espresso finish and beige linen.

 Hand-picked by Serena & Lily from Lost Art Salon's Collection, a renowned San Francisco-based resource for original 20th century works of modernist, vintage, antique, and contemporary art.
 We like to think of the Lost Art Salon pieces chosen for our Serena & Lily Art Collection as being “twice curated”.